Law & Order: Special Victims Unit: Casting

 On May 6, 2025, it was announced Martinez and Pisano would depart following the conclusion of the twenty-sixth season.
 Nine days later, it was announced Giddish would return as a series regular for the twenty-seventh season.
 On July 18, 2025, it was announced Aimé Donna Kelly, who joined the series in the recurring role of Captain Renee Curry in 2020, had been upgraded to series regular ahead of the twenty-seventh season.
 Six days later, it was revealed Pisano would reprise his role for the season twenty-seven premiere.
 In August, it was announced Meloni, Florek, and Wong would reprise their roles of Stabler, Donald Cragen, and George Huang, respectively during the season.
+Corey Cott joined the series as Detective Jake Griffin starting with the second episode of season twenty-seventh, later being promoted to a series regular in the ninth episode.
+Hargitay, Ice T, Scanavino, Giddish, Kane, and Kelly are all expected to return for the series' 28th season.
+In September 2026, it was announced Meloni would reprise his role as Elliott Stabler during the series' 600th episode.

 Salaries

 By season twelve, both Mariska Hargitay and Christopher Meloni had become among the highest-paid lead actors on a drama, with each earning nearly $400,000 per episode, a salary that TV Guide said was exceeded only by House's Hugh Laurie.
 During season sixteen, Hargitay was reported to be earning $450,000 per episode, or $10,350,000 per season.
 In season seventeen, her salary increased to $500,000 per episode.